phoenix-artistrys/server-one/README.md

 ***Please zip folders to make them easiar to download***. ***If the zip file is too big please upload the file in several seperate zip files***.
 Folders are to give names to groups such as: Music samples, artwork, full songs. ***Please do not use folders when none are required***.

 **Please ty to upload only finished work and not WIP's as this creates a mess that is hard to clean up.
 Thank you!**
-**New versions of files should be labeled as per format: newfile1.ext => newfile2.ext (change the file name bu numbers to prevent the server from becoming confused).**
+**New versions of files should be labeled as per format: newfile1.ext => newfile2.ext (change the file name with numbers to prevent the server from becoming confused).**

 # Create a download link